 There is just one detail which needs some explanation.
 Their safety system is configured with a different view, but offers two options regarding the setup of this system: the standard dual front line safety or the one with a longer line.
 The release of the push-away system (which works in a way that you can expect from a good safety system) on it’s Navigator SL bar is like many others, but the bar won’t sheet out as far away as most other bars from other brands. (see the video and the picture from the manual).

 When you activate the safety of the Escape on the standard setting, a certain amount of pressure will remain in the kite.
 According to Peter Lynn this pressure doesn’t affect a safe stop.
 When a situation occurs which requires to activate your safety the remaining pressure in the kite will make sure that you don’t end up swimming through your lines and get tangled up by them.
 This allows you to easily retrieve your bar, launch your kite again or perform a self rescue if needed.
-It is a well considered choice that they’ve made, but for those who have their doubts regarding this safety system, like we do, the 2015 Navigator bar does come with an extra line that can be fitted (as can be read in the manual), which should release more pressure than the standard setting, once you’ve activated your safety.
-This is still no real total flag.
+It is a well considered choice that they’ve made, but for those who have their doubts regarding this safety system, like we do, the 2015 Navigator bar does come with an extra line that can be fitted, which should release more pressure than the standard setting, once you’ve activated your safety.
+This is still no real total flag out.
 Even after a second look at our review we had a firm discussion with Peter Lynn on it.
 We have had a look on it at several kite discussion sites and it turns out most people support the opinion that the vast majority of dual front line safety systems out there are not entirely safe.
 Factors like how far the bar can go up, the shape of the kite and if the kite has pulleys, does influence the amount of pressure that remains in the kite after activating the safety.
 Safety is an important factor(that is why the word safety turns up 62 times in the manual of the Peter Lynn Navigator bar) and as we understood talking with them, it could be that the next generation Navigator bar will have a total flag out safety system.

 A second detail we don’t understand is the statement in the manual to pump the kite at only 6 psi.
 At 6 psi any kite will feel unresponsive and wobbly.
 Experienced kiters will pump the kite rather to 8 or 9 psi, which will give the kite the stability it needs.
 Especially in (over)powered or gusty situations.
 When asked Peter Lynn they answered just like Bull it is just a warranty clause and indeed far off from the real pressure needed.
 But there are also companies like Ocean Rodeo (8 psi for a 9m) and F-One (10 psi for the Bandit 8) that are fair enough to tell the truth and give the real needed pressure on their kites or in their manuals.